Top 5 places to ski in the Alps in May

 Closing date: Open 365 days a year!

-Arguably the best of the European glaciers (it has steeper, more varied terrain than most), Hintertux is also one of the few to open every day of the year.
+Arguably the best of the European glaciers, thanks to having steeper and more varied terrain than most, Hintertux is also one of the few to be open every day of the year.

 A good choice at any time in May, Hintertux is certainly one of the best options later in the month, when you can often still ski between 2660m and 3250m.